 It is important to try and avoid getting a sunburn in general.
 Even a mild burn is an indicator that you have sun damage.
 The more often you burn, the greater the risk for skin cancer.
 All skin types and colors are at risk for skin cancer with prolonged sun exposure and sun damage.
 Skin damage can occur over time to everyone, even without a sunburn so it is very important to keep sun safety on our minds all year round.

 Any blistering rash or burn should be checked out, especially if it covers more than 20% of your body.
 If you aren’t sure, call your primary care provider.
 Also, if you have a sunburn along with a fever, chills, severe pain, extreme thirst, dry mouth, dizziness, decreased urination, or fatigue, you should be seen right away.
+Heat stroke and heat exhaustion are preventable heat-related illnesses.
+They can occur quickly in the heat even without a sunburn.
+Learn more about avoiding heat exhaustion and heat stroke.
 Remember, you can always ask a nurse first if you are unsure!

 Skin cancer warning signs include changes in size, shape or color of a mole or other skin lesion, the appearance of a new growth on the skin, or a sore that doesn’t heal.
 If you notice any spots on your skin that are different from the others, or anything changing, itching or bleeding, it is important that you make an appointment with a board-certified dermatologist.
 If you are unsure, we are here to help determine what your next steps should be.